simatec/ioBroker.backitup/docs/en/backitup.md

 Syntax: {value: <BackitupInstance>.oneClick.<trigger>; value ==="true" || value === true ?
 "Text during backup creation" : "Standard text"}

 ## 5. Restore:

+As of version 0.30, backitup has a restore function.
+It is currently possible to restore the total backup, the minimal backup, as well as mysql and redis either from the local path, from the Dropbox, via FTP or from the NAS.

+Currently the restore is still in beta.

+The CCU backup must still be restored via the web interface of the CCU.

+For all backup types iobroker is stopped during the restore and then automatically restarted.

+Those who prefer to manually restore their backups should do the following:

 1. Restore a minimal / normal IoBroker backup:
     - The backup must be in the "opt/iobroker/backups/" directory as usual